| "My lord?" The voice

 how could she have undressed him?
 Gods, she had even fondled hishis

-penis in front of Aragorn and Prince Imrahil and those two appalling
+penis in front of Aragorn and Prince Imrahil, and those two appalling

 brothers of the Queen.
 And then she had let him take her, in full

 view of the entire company.
-And she had enjoyed it.
-Gods, how

-she had enjoyed it!
-She had howled like a warg
+had howled like a warg...

 She could only be thankful that Eomer had not been there to see